paulwib/gulp-ssg/README.md

 });
 ```

-This will add properties to each files `data` property:
+This will add properties to each file's `data` property:

 * `file.data.url` - A URL, which is the `file.relative` with a slash prepended and any trailing `index.html` removed
 * `file.data.root` - A pointer to the root file